Cocteau Twins: 1979–1983: Early years

-Rise to fame, 1984–1989
+1984–1989: Rise to fame

-With Raymonde, the band released a series of critically acclaimed albums and EPs that explored their new style.
+With Raymonde, the band released a series of albums and EPs that explored their new style.
 These included The Spangle Maker (1984), Treasure (1984), Aikea-Guinea (1985), Tiny Dynamine (1985), Echoes in a Shallow Bay (1985), and Love's Easy Tears (1986).
+From The Spangle Maker, "Pearly Dewdrops Drops" was a hit single, reaching no. 29 on the UK Singles Chart in April 1984 and No. 1 on the UK Indie Chart.
 Raymonde, who was called in to work on the second album by This Mortal Coil, did not participate in the recording of the fourth Cocteau Twins LP, Victorialand (1986), a predominantly acoustic record which featured only Guthrie and Fraser.
-Raymonde returned to the group for The Moon and the Melodies (1986), a collaboration with ambient composer Harold Budd, which was not released under the Cocteau Twins name.
+Raymonde returned to the group for The Moon and the Melodies (1986), a collaboration with ambient composer Harold Budd, which was not released under the Cocteau Twins name, instead being credited to all four participating musicians alphabetically.

 In 1985 4AD signed an agreement with Relativity Records for distribution of Cocteau Twins releases in the US and other territories.
-To commemorate the event, the compilation The Pink Opaque (1985) was released as a way of introducing the new, broader audience to the band's back catalogue.
+To commemorate the event, the compilation The Pink Opaque (1986) was released as a way of introducing the new, broader audience to the band's back catalogue.

-While remaining a 4AD band internationally, Cocteau Twins finally signed a major-label contract with Capitol Records in 1988 for distribution in the United States, and released their fifth album, Blue Bell Knoll, in September of that year.
-"Carolyn's Fingers" was heavily played on the U.S. radio stations, peaking at No. 2 on Billboard's Alternative Songs chart.
+While remaining a 4AD band, Cocteau Twins signed a major-label contract with Capitol Records in 1988 for distribution in the U.S., and released their fifth album, Blue Bell Knoll, that September.
+The US promotional only single "Carolyn's Fingers" was heavily played on the U.S. radio stations, peaking at No. 2 on Billboard's Alternative Songs chart.